Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ### Setting up the SDK to run with a local DA layer instance
 1. Install docker https://www.docker.com.
-2. Switch to the `demo-rollup` directory.
+2. Switch to the `examples/demo-rollup` directory.
 3. Start the DA layer instance.